 Digital Object Identifier (DOI)

 Krell-Roesch, Janina; Vemuri, Prashanthi; Pink, Anna; Roberts, Rosebud O.; Stokin, Gorazd B.; Mielke, Michelle M.; Christianson, Teresa J.H.; Knopman, David S.; Petersen, Ronald C.; Kremers, Walter K.; and Geda, Yonas E., "Association between mentally stimulating activities in late life and the outcome of incident mild cognitive impairment, with an analysis of the APOE ϵ4 genotype" (2017).
-Neurology Articles.
+Neurology.
 361.